£29.99 – £59.99

 Specific qualities of live plants at the source site in Tashkurgan were noted by the collector, namely intense black currant and berry fruit aromas.
 These transferred to the sieved resin.

 For collectors, these seeds are invaluable.
 They were sourced at some personal risk and with the generous help of Afghans, whose local knowledge was crucial.
-Much has been spoken and published regarding Afghan cannabis by Western experts and aficionados, but while there’s plenty of talk, there’s very little walk.
 The price tag on these seeds is high by our standards, but it’s justified.

 12 seeds, 5 seeds